COVID-19 Information for Georgia (September 14)

-- Restaurants are now able to operate both indoor and outdoor seating.
-Customers in restaurants are required to wear masks and maintain social distancing measures, and a maximum of six people are allowed at one table.
+- Restaurants and hotels have reopened subject to periodic ongoing health inspections.
+Customers in restaurants are required to wear masks when moving about indoors, and to maintain social distancing measures, with a maximum of six people allowed at one table.

-- The Government may announce additional, stricter regulations and prohibitions in the future depending on how the novel coronavirus (COVID-19) pandemic progresses throughout the country as Georgia continues its phased reopening of various economic sectors.
-Other ongoing restrictions include:
+- The Government may announce additional, stricter regulations and prohibitions in the future depending on COVID-19 conditions throughout the country as Georgia continues its phased reopening of various economic sectors.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 No, with exceptions

 - Georgia has suspended entry into the country for most foreign citizens, with limited exceptions (see below).
 This entry ban for foreign citizens applies to air, land, and sea borders.
 The entry ban includes foreign citizens who are legal residents of Georgia, or have been living and working in Georgia, or own property or business (without special status).
 The Government has not announced a date when these restrictions will be eased or removed.

 - Exceptions to the entry ban on foreign citizens currently include:

 - The spouse or minor child (under 18) of a Georgian citizen.